 What’s worse is that your subconscious mind doesn’t understand the difference between what you see and what you visualize.
-As such, it interprets these events as actually happening in the real world, which results in the formation of neural networks in your brain that build new perspectives, beliefs, and habits of behavior.
+As such, it interprets these events as actually happening in the real world, which results in the formation of neural networks in your brain that builds new perspectives, beliefs, and habits of behavior.
 In other words, you are effectively hardwiring your brain with new patterns that support everything that you’re worrying about.

 What you’re doing here is effectively building a skill (pattern of behavior) that isn’t helpful.
-And the more times you run this pattern through your mind the easier it is to replay that pattern over-and-over again, until worrying just becomes a habitual response whenever you face any level of uncertainty.
+And the more times you run this pattern through your mind the easier it is to replay that pattern over-and-over again until worrying just becomes a habitual response whenever you face any level of uncertainty.

 What’s more, is that the things you worry about are more likely to manifest in your life.
 This occurs because what you focus on expands in your life through the stimulation of the Reticular Activating System.
 Your brain is now looking for anything it can find within your environment that supports your worries.
 As such, everything you see now validates what you’ve been worrying about.
-Subsequently you make poor choices and decisions based on this flawed perspective, which can often lead to the manifestation of your worries in the real world.
+Subsequently, you make poor choices and decisions based on this flawed perspective, which can often lead to the manifestation of your worries in the real world.

 Yes, all this sounds quite remarkable, but the exact same process is at play when you visualize a goal that you would like to achieve.
-This then initializes the Reticular Activating System, which effectively helps you become more aware of people, events and opportunities related to your goal.
-Subsequently this leads to making choices and decisions based on this information, which of course can help you to effectively achieve this goal in the real world.
+This then initializes the Reticular Activating System, which effectively helps you become more aware of people, events, and opportunities related to your goal.
+Subsequently, this leads to making choices and decisions based on this information, which of course can help you to effectively achieve this goal in the real world.

 Seven Life Enhancing Visualization Techniques Explained